 This post may contain affiliate links and I will be compensated if you make a purchase after clicking through my links See Full Disclosure Here

-These tasty Nutella Crunch Balls are made with rice krispies,, butter and confectioners sugar.
+These tasty Nutella Krispy Crunch Balls are made with Rice Krispies, butter, and confectioners sugar.
 This tasty, quick treat is sure to satisfy any sweet tooth.

-These Nutella Crunch Balls taste just like a Fererro Rocher
+These Nutella Krispy Crunch Balls taste just like Ferrero Rocher chocolate.

 nu-tell- a me what you think on Facebook or Instagram… You can find my pages under “Cheftini”.